mroach-awri/brettEvolSSU1/README.md

 ### Read binning

-Note: 'haploid' = B haplome and 'diploid' = A1A2 haplomes
+Note: 'haploid' = B haplome directory and 'diploid' = A1A2 haplomes directory

 ```bash
 # pull ids for each bin